DJDanl/cpp-docs.pt-br/docs/standard-library/reverse-iterator-class.md

 ### <a name="parameters"></a>Parâmetros

-`Off` O deslocamento a ser adicionado ao iterador inverso.
+*Desativar* o deslocamento a ser adicionado ao iterador inverso.

 ### <a name="return-value"></a>Valor de retorno